 Employee Benefits Planning, Retirement Plans and ERISA

 Mr. Curtis spends considerable time in employee benefits and retirement planning.
-Since the passage of ERISA in 1974, Mr. Curtis has assisted in the design, installation, qualification, amendment and termination of many hundreds of retirement plans including 401(k), profit sharing, money purchase, defined benefit, ESOP and target benefit plans.
+Since the passage of ERISA in 1974, Mr. Curtis has assisted in the design, installation, qualification, amendment and termination of numerous retirement plans including 401(k), profit sharing, money purchase, defined benefit, and ESOP plans.
 He assists in handing audits required by the Internal Revenue Service or the Department of Labor and also responds to questions that arise in the day-to-day operation of retirement plans.

-On an individual basis, Mr. Curtis advises on the designation of beneficiaries of retirement plans (as part of the overall estate plan) and the strategies or options available and appropriate (including rollovers to IRA’s) not only at time of accumulation but also at time of retirement, required plan distributions and post-death.
+On an individual basis, Mr. Curtis advises on the designation of beneficiaries of retirement plans (as part of the overall estate plan) and the strategies or options available and appropriate (including rollovers to IRA’s) not only at time of accumulation but also at time of retirement, required minimum distributions and post-death.

 Mr. Curtis’ practice emphasis also includes non-qualified retirement benefits (such as deferred compensation arrangements) and executive compensation alternatives.